wso2/docs-is/en/docs/deploy/migrate/migration-process.md

     +   If possible, restore a database dump of the production environment to the pre-prod environment and perform the pilot migration.
     +   If the production database dump cannot be used, at least ensure that you have a sufficient amount of data in the database to mimic the production environment.

-!!! note "Recommendation"
-    When you follow the above steps, you can get a rough estimate of the time for the final production update and you can allocate time slots as per the above analysis.
-WSO2 recommends performing the migration while the system is under minimum traffic.

-Once you are satisfied with the above steps, proceed with production migration.
-After the migration is complete, verify it using the following steps.
+9. Once you are satisfied with the above steps, proceed with production migration.

+10. After the migration is complete, verify it using the following steps:

     +  Monitor the system health (CPU, memory usage etc).
     +  Monitor the WSO2 logs for errors.

-!!! note ""
+!!! note
     If you see any problems in the migrated system, revert the traffic back to the previous setup and investigate the problem.